-- As we go through the year subject teachers and Atawhai Leaders will also provide study tips and stratergies. - Use old exam papers to practise answering questions.
-See nzqa.govt.nz/ncea/ncea - Understand the words 'discuss', 'compare', 'illustrate' and 'explain'. - Begin revision for exams early do not leave it to the last minute. - A very useful site when preparing for senior examinations: studyit.org.nz - The Careers Centre has a range of pamphlets, publications and guides with more information to help you plan for success in examinations.
-Please visit: longbaycollege.com/our-school/careers-centre/
+- As we go through the year subject teachers and Atawhai Leaders will also provide study tips and strategies. - Use old exam papers to practise answering questions.
+See "Past Exams" link on the NZQA homepage (nzqa.govt.nz) - Understand the words 'discuss', 'compare', 'illustrate' and 'explain'. - Begin revision for exams early do not leave it to the last minute. - A very useful link on the NZQA website when preparing for senior examinations is the Student Assessment Hub. - The Careers Centre has a range of pamphlets, publications and guides with more information to help you plan for success in examinations.
+Please visit: longbaycollege.com/learning/careerscentre/